I'm a portrait artist with an obsessive preoccupation with camp pop culture of yore (Murder, she Wrote, anybody?)

 This has since led to a range of eco-friendly products featuring my work that you never knew you needed but absolutely do.

 I studied Fine Art at the University of Brighton, graduating in 2009.
 A lot of the time my focus is on portraiture and I draw inspiration from 1980s pop culture (think Murder she Wrote, The Golden Girls, Dynasty), but I also explore landscapes (a lot of the time in my sketchbook).
 I work across mediums depending on the project, so I jump between watercolour, acrylic, pencil, ink, embroidery and charcoal.

 I was commissioned by ArtFund and the Jewish Museum London to create a large scale drawing which formed a crucial part of the Amy Winehouse: A Family Portrait exhibition in March 2017.
 I've created work for arts venues in the South East, London galleries and international clients, and in 2019 I designed the Family Trail for Hastings Contemporary Gallery.

 My first solo show, Untitled (Miss.
-Ms. Other), was hosted by St Mary in the Castle's Crypt Gallery in April 2017, and my latest exhibition, You are an Ocean and I am a Living Thing, was at the Poetry Society in Covent Garden, London in 2018.
+Ms. Other), was hosted by St Mary in the Castle's Crypt Gallery in April 2017, and in 2018 my exhibition, You are an Ocean and I am a Living Thing, was at the Poetry Society in Covent Garden, London in 2018.

 I am Director of Fun House Arts CIC, a community interest company whose goal is to create a vibrant programme of workshops and events which gives young people the chance to develop specialist creative arts and design-based skills.